sumdog/bee2/README.md

 ## Servers

 The `servers` section defines every virtual machine that should be provisioned.
-For a server on Vultr, each server will need a `plan` and `os` section.
+For a server on Vultr or Digital Ocean, each server will need a `plan` and `os` section.
 A private IP address and DNS records records can be defined in this section as well.

 Anything defined in the `web` section for DNS will have a `www` record provisioned for it as well as a base record.
 The `HAProxySetup` and `NginxStatic` containers work together to configure both SSL redirects and redirects from `www` to the base domain.